 Market risk represents the risk of loss that may impact the consolidated financial position, results of operations or cash flows of the Company.
 The Company is exposed to market risk associated with changes in interest rates.
 The Company's lines of credits bear interest at variable rates.
-The Company is subject to increases and decreases in interest expense on its variable rate debt resulting from fluctuations in the interest rates of such debt.
-There have been no changes in interest rates that would have a material impact on the consolidated financial position, results of operations or cash flows of the Company during the six month period ended June 30, 2001.
+The Company is subject to increases and decreases in interest expense on its variable rate debt resulting from fluctuations in the interest rates that would have a material impact on the consolidated financial position, results of operations or cash flows of the Company during the six month period ended June 30, 2001.